-These official copies will be bound and placed in the University Library.
-All dissertations will be microfilmed and copies will be available through University Microfilms, Inc., Ann Arbor, Michigan.
-The candidate shall pay the binding and microfilm fees (currently \$30.00) plus \$5.00 for each bound copy in addition to the required two.
-Credit for the dissertation will be established by enrollment in Chemistry 401 and shall be equivalent to 36 credits of graduate work and shall be in addition to the 48 credits of graduate courses mentioned in "3."
-The amount of credit for the dissertation in each academic semester or term shall be determined by the Head of the Chemistry Department and/or the Chairman of the Interdepartmental Committee.
+2. Credit for a dissertation, to be established by enrollment in Chemistry 401, equivalent to 36 credits of graduate work in addition to the 48 credits of graduate courses mentioned above.
+The amount of credit for the dissertation in each academic semester or term shall be determined by the Head of the Chemistry Department or the Chairman of the Interdepartmental Committee.